Huerte/Gitomation/Inspirational_Quote.md

 ### "Failure is a great teacher.
 If you're open to it every mistake has a lesson to offer." - Oprah Winfrey
 ### "Be fascinated instead of frustrated." - Jim Rohn
 ### "When asked, how do you write?
 I invariably answer, one word at a time." - Stephen King
+### "Change happens when the pain of holding on becomes greater than the fear of letting go." - Spencer Johnson